 After you download your Altova product software, you can license—or activate—it using either a free evaluation key or a purchased permanent license key.

-•Free evaluation key.
+•Free evaluation license.
 When you first start the software after downloading and installing it, the Software Activation dialog will pop up.
-In it is a button to request a free evaluation key-code.
-Enter your name, company, and e-mail address in the dialog that appears, and click Request Now!
+In it is a button to request a free evaluation license.
+Enter your name, company, and e-mail address in the dialog that appears, and click Request.
 A license file is sent to the e-mail address you entered and should reach you in a few minutes.
-Save the license file to a suitable location, then enter the path to the license file in the dialog and click OK.
+Save the license file to a suitable location.
+When you clicked Request, an entry field appeared at the bottom of the Request dialog.
+This field takes the path to the license file.
+Browse for or enter the path to the license file, and click OK.
+(In the Software Activation dialog, you can also click Upload a New License to access a dialog in which the path to the license file is entered.)
 The software will be unlocked for a period of 30 days.

 The license email that you receive from Altova will contain your license file as an attachment.
 The license file has a .altova_licenses file extension.